adempiere/adempiere-ui-gateway/.claude-memory/migration-plan.md

 - (a) External images (envoy, kafka, opensearch, postgres, nginx, etc.) stay as-is.
 - (b) Images currently published under `Systemhaus-Westfalia` / `marcalwestf` must be republished under the `adempiere` GitHub org.
 - (c) Branch names and tag/version conventions for the migrated repos are TBD — must be decided before any release is cut.
-- (d) The four services to migrate are: adempiere-zk, adempiere-processors-service, adempiere-grpc-server, adempiere-vue.
-Source repos need to be confirmed for all except grpc-server.
+- (d) Eight containerized services must be migrated: four from `marcalwestf` (adempiere-zk, adempiere-processors-service, adempiere-grpc-server, adempiere-vue) and four from `openls` (s3-gateway-rs, dictionary-rs, adempiere-report-engine-service, adempiere-landing-page).
+Additionally, one customization library (adempiere-customizations) must be migrated.
+Source repos confirmed for the `marcalwestf` services; `openls` repos TBC.
 - (e) CI/CD: use Systemhaus-Westfalia workflows as the reference (they are more up to date than adempiere's).
 Adapt `publish.yml` to publish to the adempiere org.
 Compare with adempiere's existing workflow files.
 - (f) `svfe-api-firmador` (El Salvador e-invoicing) is NOT migrated — it stays Westfalia-specific.